massung/yadid/README.md

 ### Project Building

 If open in an Workspace and there is a 8th build project setup in the folder, then the "Build Project" (`Ctrl-Shift-B`) command can be used to build it.
 Likewise, the "Launch Build GUI" command can be used to start the 8th build GUI to create a project, change its configuration, or build it.

+### Opening Libraries

+Quite often you want to either look at a library for reference or need to make quick edits in one of your own libraries.
+The "Open Libaries Folder" and "Open Core Libraries Folder" command palette actions will launch a new VSCode window and immediately open the libraries folder you selected.
+The core libraries folder is always considered to be relative to the `8th` executable, which the user libraries folder is relative to the `EIGHTHLIB` environment variable.

 ## Requirements